Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 Each term in this expansion is an eigenstate of $\mathcal{L}_0$:

 This defines the so-called {\it $\mathcal{L}_0$ level expansion} of the solution.
-This can be seen as analogous to the Fock space expansion into a basis $L_0$ eigenstates---the ordinary level expansion---but formulated in the sliver frame.
-We will define the {\it level} of a state in the $\mathcal{L}_0$ level expansion to be its $\mathcal{L}_0$ eigenvalue; this convention differs from the ordinary level expansion, where typically the level is defined with a shift so that the zero momentum tachyon has level $0$.
+This can be seen as analogous to an expansion into a basis $L_0$ eigenstates, but formulated in the sliver frame.
+We will define the {\it level} of a state in the $\mathcal{L}_0$ level expansion to be its $\mathcal{L}_0$ eigenvalue.
 Therefore the $\mathcal{L}_0$ level expansion of Schnabl's solution starts at level $-1$ with the zero momentum tachyon state $c_1|0\rangle$, multiplied by a coefficient $2/\pi \approx 0.64$.
 For comparison, the coefficient of the zero momentum tachyon in the ordinary level expansion of the Siegel gauge tachyon vacuum is $\approx 0.54$.
 It is interesting to investigate the $\mathcal{L}_0$ level expansion of the Schnabl gauge solutions when $\lambda\neq 1$:

 The zero momentum tachyon is now absent from the expansion, and the leading state at level $0$ is trivial in the BRST cohomology.
-More interestingly, the $\mathcal{L}_0$ level expansion is divergent in the limit $\lambda\to 1$; this is another way to see that the tachyon vacuum and pure gauge solutions are ``far away" from each other.
+More interestingly, the $\mathcal{L}_0$ level expansion is divergent in the limit $\lambda\to 1$.
+This is another way to see that the tachyon vacuum and pure gauge solutions are not close.

 Unfortunately the $\mathcal{L}_0$ level expansion does not give a fully adequate definition of the solution.
-One way to see this is to consider the $\mathcal{L}_0$ level expansion of an inverse wedge state:
+To see why, consider the $\mathcal{L}_0$ level expansion of an inverse wedge state:

 Aside from signs, this is the same as the $\mathcal{L}_0$ expansion of $\Omega^3$.
 Obviously, $\Omega^3$ is an ordinary wedge state while $\Omega^{-1}$ is not normalizable.
-So the existence of the $\mathcal{L}_0$ level expansion is not enough to tell us that the string field is well-behaved.
-Therefore we look for a different way to define Schanbl's solution.
+So the existence of the $\mathcal{L}_0$ level expansion is not enough to tell us that a string field is well-behaved.
+Therefore we look for a different way to define Schnabl's solution.
 One possibility is to define it through the geometric series